Primary

 Lie on your back with arms reaching toward the ceiling and knees bent at 90 degrees above your hips.
 Press your lower back firmly into the floor and hold this position.
 Focus on diaphragmatic breathing while maintaining the lower back contact.

-Want Dead Bug Hold in your program?
+See where Dead Bug Hold fits in your weekly plan

 Lie on your back for optimal results.